college mcp-logo-header-white mcpherson

 Alexis Wolfe, Alma, NE

-Students named to the McPherson College Honorable Mention for fall 2024 include:
+Students named to the McPherson College Honorable Mention for spring 2025 include:

 Mackenzy Angle, Wichita, KS